guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-introduction.md

 Broadly speaking, those are the steps I'll be taking.
 My idea is to define small milestones and write articles about them.
-For example, the next objective is to set up the development environment: download, compile and install LLVM.
+For example, the next objective is to set up the development environment: download, compile and install LLVM and install Flex and Bison.
 See you in the [next post][nextPost]!!

+To make it easier, I've created an
+[index page with all the Uranium posts][uraniumSeries].

 # 5. References